RhinoDevel/cbmtapepi/README.md

 ## Supported Commodore machines

 - CBM / PET computers (tested with BASIC v1, v2 & v4 on a 2001 and a 3032, tested with BASIC v4 on an 8032-SK).
-- VIC 20 / VC20.
+- VIC 20.
 - C64.
-- Other Commodore computer with tape interface (not tested, yet).
+- Other Commodore computers with tape interface (not tested, yet).

 ## Supported Raspberry Pis

 - Raspberry Pi 1.
 - Raspberry Pi 2 (v1.2 excluded).
+- Raspberry Pi 3.
 - Raspberry Pi Zero.
 - Other Raspberry Pis (not tested, yet).

 ## Next project goals

+- Enable ACT LED on Raspberry Pi 3.
 - Support loading PRG files with filenames longer than 12 characters.
 - List directory content without erasing possibly existing PRG in memory when using fast mode.
 - Show destination memory addresses and sizes of PRG files in directory listing.